Chrismarsh/mesher/docs/source/configuration.rst

 The method controls how the various raster cells that make up the triangle are combined together to give.
 One of ``mode`` or ``mean`` (``average`` works too).
 The ``mean`` is the mean of all values, whereas ``mode`` takes the value that has the greatest number of cells.
 The ``mode`` is good for classified data, such as soil or vegetation type.

+.. confval:: do_cell_resize

+   :type: bool
+   :default: true

+Mesher will resize the cells of a raster to match the input DEM's resolution.
+However this can result in producing a lot of small triangles around a coarse raster's cells if a tolerance for this raster is set.
+For example, if using a coarse vegetation class with a high resoution DEM, it can produce a lot of edge triangles around the vegetation classes.
+Therefore, if a tolerance on a parameter layer is set, then ``do_cell_resize=False`` is automatically set.

 Classifier
 **********